-Types of climate risk and how DR teams can prepare for them
+The 2 types of climate risk and how DR teams can prepare

-Understanding different types of climate risks and how to plan for them can help organizations better prepare for disasters and improve their impact on the environment.
+Understanding the two types of climate risk and how to plan for them can help organizations better prepare for disasters and improve their impact on the environment.

 Disaster recovery is inherently tied to climate change.
 Businesses must empower their disaster recovery teams early to navigate climate risks effectively.

-Learn more about what climate risk is, what types of climate risk exist, how to assess risk, and some mitigation strategies IT teams and leadership can put in place to prepare their organization for the bumpy climate road ahead.
+Learn more about the two types of climate risk, how to assess climate risk, and some mitigation strategies IT teams and leadership can implement to prepare for the growing climate crisis.

 What is climate risk?